synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Now we get to the interesting stuff… heights, colors, fonts, etc. All specified so that the page has exactly the appearance we want.

-NOTE – the “#” prefix indicates the use of an “id” from within the HTML file.
+**NOTE** – the “#” prefix indicates the use of an “id” from within the HTML file.
 So here we are styling the “banner” (id=”banner” in the HTML file), followed by the title of the page.

-Side Note – the sections do not have to be styled in the order of their occurrence within the HTML file.
+**SIDE NOTE** – the sections do not have to be styled in the order of their occurrence within the HTML file.
 For example, the title actually occurs above the banner on the actual web page.

 ```css
 #banner {